-Feline ischemic encephalopathy (FIE) is a neurological disorder caused by parasitic infection of the Cuterebra larvae which are located in North America, South America, and Canada.
-There are 12 species of Cuterebra Cuterebra and 22 subspecies of Cuterebra Trypoderma.
-Cuterebra Cuterebra are parasites of rabbits (lagomorphs) and Cuterebra Trypoderma are parasites of rodents.
+Feline ischemic encephalopathy (FIE) is a neurological disorder caused by parasitic infection of the Cuterebra larvae common to North America, South America, and Canada.

 There are three forms of Cuterebriasis which may occur in cats:

 The natural hosts of Cuterebra larvae are rodents and rabbits.
 The adult botfly lays her eggs around the entrance of burrows and nests.
 Larvae hatch in response to an increase in temperature or motion of a nearby host.
 Newly hatched larvae are moist which makes it easier for them to stick to the fur of a passing animal.
-As a host (your cat or a passing rodent/rabbit) passes, larvae attach to the fur before they enter the body via the mouth or nostrils.
+As a host (your cat or a passing rodent/rabbit) passes, larvae attach to the coat before they enter the body via the mouth or nostrils.
 Larvae remain localised for 6-8 days before migrating through the trachea, thoracic and abdominal cavities to a subcutaneous location (commonly the head, neck, and trunk) where it sets up home, feeding on surrounding tissue.
 A warble forms with a fistula (breathing hole) in the skin.
-While uncomfortable, this form of Cuterebra infection is typically not life threatening.
-The larvae should, however, be removed by a veterinarian.
+While uncomfortable, this form of Cuterebra infection is typically not life-threatening.

 As the parasite migrates through the nasal cavity, upper respiratory tract infection symptoms may develop such as sneezing and nasal discharge.